 Skip to main content

-This guide covers how to handle errors in Rust and map them to appropriate Ruby exceptions.
+This guide covers how to handle errors in Rust and correctly map them to Ruby exceptions.
+Proper error handling is critical to prevent crashes in the Ruby VM.

 use magnus::{Error, Ruby};